Michael McDowell (author)

-Michael McEachern McDowell (June 1, 1950 – December 27, 1999) was an American novelist and screenwriter described by author Stephen King as "the finest writer of paperback originals in America today".
+Michael McEachern McDowell (June 1, 1950 – December 27, 1999) was an American novelist and screenwriter.
+He was described by Stephen King as "the finest writer of paperback originals in America today."
 His best-known work is the screenplay for the Tim Burton film Beetlejuice.

-Early life
+Early life and education

 McDowell was born in 1950 in Enterprise, Alabama, and graduated from T.R.
-Miller High in Brewton, Alabama.
-He received a B.A. and an M.A. from Harvard College, and a Ph.D in English from Brandeis University in 1978, based on a dissertation entitled "American Attitudes Toward Death, 1825–1865".
+Miller High School in Brewton, Alabama.
+He received a Bachelor of Arts and a Master of Arts from Harvard University, and a Ph.D. in English from Brandeis University in 1978 with a dissertation entitled "American Attitudes Toward Death, 1825–1865".